WEEKEND JOURNAL NOTES

 Another week another month, another quarter and another central banker saves the day.
 What else can we say?
 Whenever there is bearish looking price action on the tape, the central planners come in with some sort of dovish talk or bazooka type money printing and the market doesn’t just bounce but causes an epic short squeeze followed by epic FOMO (Fear of Missing Out).
 Don’t fight the fed the saying goes and this is a perfect example of why.
 Will this ultimately end badly?
 Probably, but until we have bearish price action to work with, what else can we do but protect our longs by raising stops and ride it?
-Especially after one of the most unprecedented quarterly candles any of us have ever seen.

 At this point in time it looks as though the S&P is going to acquire it’s full double bottom target at 2084.30 (calculation shown on chart) as there is barely a glimmer of bearish price action to work with and as we saw Friday, any kind of dip is bought with both fists.
 Fighting that just seems stupid.
 Every bit of me wants to short the (insert word here) out of this market, but the opportunity is yet to present itself.

 There are a couple of items however, that I think are very important for us to watch this week.

 1) The S&P 500 is ~12 points from not only a major technical target (2084.30) but also this descending trendline, which would protect a prior swing high and leave the longer bearish macro picture in place for the forseeable future.
 This is a huge area up here in my opinion.

 2) I am seeing the first signs of bearish divergence between price and momentum.
 This can last a while so just seeing that is no reason to short, but it is something I like to make note of particularly when in a position of protecting remaining longs in this rally.